top background

 Firstly, it’s recommended that you use the facilities before having a spa treatment, so you can best prepare the skin and body to enjoy your therapy.
 Then leave products on your skin afterwards to work their magic.

-Remove your make-up first
+Remove any make-up first

 Then, start with a shower to remove all make-up, deodorants and perfume, and a warm foot bath to relax.

-Start in the lower temperatures
+Start in the lower temperatures like the tepidarium

-Head to the lower temperatures of the caldarium for the recommended time.
+Head to the lower temperatures of the caldarium and tepidarium for the recommended time.
 The sauna or sanarium will come next, depending on how hot you like it - you may wish to gradually work your way up.

 Don’t forget the ice experiences

 Cool down between each heat experience by taking a cool shower or using the ice fountain.
+It's great for circulation.

 Rinse and repeat